 For the treatment, there are different human insulin concentrations: U40 (40 IU/ml) and U100 (100 IU/ml):

-- Regular insulin: Injection (10–30 min before meal), active for about 5 hours, corresponds to the body’s own insulin
+- Regular insulin: injection (10–30 min before meal), active for about 5 hours, corresponds to the body’s own insulin

-- Insulin analogues with a 24-hour action
+- Insulin analogs with a 24-hour action

 - Insulin for insulin pumps

-- Long-acting insulin: Active for about 10–12 hours by means of additives, such as zinc or protamine
+- Long-acting insulin: active for about 10–12 hours by means of additives such as zinc or protamine

 Intensified insulin therapy